-Kaylea Titford: Jail terms increased for neglected teen's parents
+Kaylea Titford: Jail terms increased for neglected girl's parents

 Kaylea Titford's father Alun Titford, from Newtown, Powys, was found guilty of manslaughter by gross negligence and jailed for seven years and six months.

-Kaylea's mother Sarah Lloyd-Jones admitted the same charge and was sentenced to six years.
+Kaylea's mum Sarah Lloyd-Jones admitted the charge and was given six years.

-The Court of Appeal reviewed both jail terms and increased them to 10 years and eight years respectively.
+The Court of Appeal has reviewed the sentences and increased them to 10 years and eight years respectively.

-The teenager's body was found on soiled sheets at their home in October 2020.
+Kaylea was found in conditions described as "unfit for any animal", in soiled clothing and bed linen, following her death at the family home in October 2020.

 During the initial sentencing the judge said it was "a horrifying case of sustained neglect, leading to the death of a vulnerable, bedridden child at the hands of her own parents".